 Keep Them Busy

 Both my kids had their own backpacks with similar items inside of them.
 This had several purposes.
 My kids felt like big kids or travelers with their own luggage.
-It enabled them to carry their own toys as well as provide a place store my iPad.
+It enabled them to carry their own toys.
 Carrying their own backpack also helps burn energy (see above) but make sure the backpack isn’t too heavy for your child or yourself who might need to carry it at some point.
 Also what is important is the toys and tools that are included in the luggage or backpacks that help keep them busy during the wait.
 Here is a listing of a few that I included in my trip:

 I was completely surprised how much my children loved playing with these books.
 The pen just needs water which we added after passing security with a nearby water fountain.
 I bought the landscape and alphabet WOW Water books which the kids exchanged regularly.
 They not only played with this during the plane ride to and from Florida but also throughout the entire vacation.
 The books are great for developing hand-eye coordination, and the alphabet one is perfect fit for my son who is learning to write his letters.